ZombieMesh/dig4633-fall2019/README.md

 Created a Unity project and added VRTK functionality into it.

 ## VR Lab: Lab 1
-Make a VR Experience with sample scene that has player collect apples with bucket then put the bucket on the table.
+Make a VR Experience with sample scene that has player collect a golden apple with by placing it in a bucket.